Post summary: A locals guide to where to find the best fall foliage in New York State and when to see the best fall colors

 Best time to go: Generally around the 3rd week in October

-TIPS FOR CATCHING PEAK FOLIAGE IN NEW YORK
+TIPS FOR SEEING THE BEST FALL FOLIAGE IN NEW YORK

 Having a flexible schedule is the best way to ensure you don’t miss out on peak leaf season in New York.

-While there are certainly windows of time for peak season, these windows are only general time frames.
+While there are certainly windows of time for the best colors, these windows are only general time frames.

-So, the real time for peak foliage can (and often does) vary greatly, and remaining flexible will allow you to change your plans to accommodate peak season.
+So, the real time for peak colors can (and often does) vary greatly.
+Therefore, remaining flexible will allow you to change your plans so you can see the fall colors at their best!

-Use I Love NY’s Fall Foliage Tracker for weekly peak foliage reports!
+I recommend keeping a close eye on I Love NY’s Fall Foliage Tracker for weekly foliage updates that can help you time your visit.

-A birds eye view is definitely the best way to enjoy fall foliage in New York.
+A birds eye view is definitely the best way to enjoy fall colors in New York.
 But don’t forget to keep your vantage point low!

 Since the goal is to have a great view of the deciduous trees, you’ll want to stay much lower.
 For the best leaf peeping, choose hikes below 3000’ (914m) in elevation.